Cooper River

 VOLUNTEERING

 As is always the case, there will be need for volunteers to help chaperone the boats, plan meals for the athletes at the regatta sites and coordinate/plan/chaperone evening meals for the athletes.
 If you are attending the regatta, we need all hands on deck!
-Sign up here: Woodson Rowing Volunteer Needs!
+Please indicate what volunteer duties you can help with here: SRAA Volunteering.

 In addition, the regatta itself is always looking for volunteers.
-If you’d like to volunteer on site, you can check out the SRAA Volunteer Needs
+If you’d like to volunteer on site, you can check out the sign up here: Regatta Volunteering.
+Please note your affiliation with Woodson should you choose to volunteer for the regatta itself.

 CLASSWORK